davidsneighbour/hugo-modules/modules/netlification/documentation/index.md

   - url3
 ```

+Note: Make sure the urls in your aliases have a leading slash or a leading domain with http(s) for proper work.

 ### Additional Redirects

 * A redirect for 404 errors to Hugo's 404 page (`/layouts/404.html`) - no action by you required